-- Continue to develop and strengthen a philanthropic culture within the Montréal arts community
+- To aim for the development and strengthening of a culture of philanthropy within the Montreal arts community

 The CAM intends to play a leading role in the collective effort to fight the climate crisis.
 It is moving faster toward implementing ambitious, more accountable, equitable and sustainable practices.
 The CAM aims first to reduce its carbon footprint by reviewing its practices in six major areas: sustainable transportation, the digital economy, respectful, local and sustainable procurement, waste management, financing and human resources.

 By acting as a catalyst in the community to support the eco-responsible transition, the CAM will provide greater support to cultural communities by developing tools, training and support, as well as financial support programs.
 The goal is to strengthen the capacity of all organizations to make this transition.

 Together, we will help decarbonize the arts sector.

 - Encourage, support and recognize innovative initiatives related to ecoresponsibility

 Cible 2025 : Intégrer des critères écoresponsables dans 100 % des programmes dans la vision du Plan climat Montréal (réduire de 55 % les émissions de GES d’ici 2030 et devenir carboneutre d’ici 2050)